-The ASWCC aims to enhance every student's experience at Whatcom Community College by providing students a means to be represented in College decision making and by fostering communication among all students, faculty, staff, and alumni.
+The Associated Students of Whatcom Community College (ASWCC) aims to enhance every student's experience at Whatcom Community College by providing students a means to be represented in College decision making and by fostering communication among all students, faculty, staff, and alumni.

-If you want more information about the Student Senate, drop by Syre 208 or come to a Student Senate meeting.
+If you want more information about the ASWCC, drop by Syre 208 or come to a Student Senate meeting.

 Mission statement: To serve students by providing diverse opportunities for campus involvement, to build campus community and represent student concerns in college decision-making.